analysiscenter/cardio/docs/modules/models.rst

 This is a place where ECG models live.
 You can write your own model or exploit provided :doc:`models <../api/models>`.

-We have two built-in model suited to classify whether ECG signal is normal or pathological, and a to annotate segments of ECG signal (e.g., P-wave).
+We have two built-in models suited to classify whether ECG signal is normal or pathological, and a model to annotate segments of ECG signal (e.g., P-wave).

 DirichletModel